Cyber Forensics

 System Variables

-A System variable is a dynamic named value that can affect the way running processes will behave on the computer.
+A dynamic named value, called a System variable, can affect the way running processes behave on the computer.
 They are part of the system in which processes are running.
 For Example, a running process can query the value of the TEMP environment variable to discover a suitable location to store temporary files.

 We can check all system variable set in a system with a single command.